superfeedr/documentation/subscribers.md

       <tr>
         <td>hub.topic</td>
         <td>optional</td>
-        <td>The URL of the HTTP resource for which you want the past entries.</td>
+        <td>The URL of the HTTP resource for which you want the past entries.
+Make sure you have previously subscribed to the resource.</td>
       </tr>
       <tr>
         <td>hub.callback</td>